shlok-agarwal/Traffic-Sign-Classifier/writeup.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

 I found that the classification was affected by lower resolution and lower brightness test images.
 Since the high level features like the borders and colors are similar for many traffic signs, this makes it very challenging to classify correctly.
 For instance the sign for speed limit of 20 km/hr and 30 km/hr is almost similar except for the one digit change.
+To avoid this all the test images have good clarity.

 When predicting images and gathering the label from the dataset( right), we can see the model does a decent job in prediction.
 It got 4/8 correct and the others were close predictions.